kmicinski/cs107-p3/README.md

 be blue, it doesn't work (edge from `2` to `3`).

 Let's see how our algorithm works on this graph.
-We can pick any node to start with, but let's pick the first one in the list just for
+We can pick any node to start with, so let's pick the first node in the list of nodes:
-clarity:

     A = ⎨ 1 ⎬, B = ∅